 The Master of Human Resource Management is accredited by the Australian Human Resources Institute (AHRI).
 Accreditation means that the program has effective quality assurance and that learning addresses the Model of Excellence of the AHRI, derived from international research on HR competencies.

-Graduates of our Masters qualification who have met the requisite work experience requirements will be eligible for direct entry into the Unit 4 Capstone: Applied Project in Organisational Capability of the AHRI Practising Certification Program (APC).
+Graduates of our Masters degree who have met the requisite work experience requirements will be eligible for direct entry into the Subject 4 Capstone: Applied Project in Organisational Capability of the AHRI Practising Certification Program (APC).
 Completion of the Capstone project will award AHRI certification, Certified Practitioner (CPHR).